Reza Badiyi: Personal life

 He was the father of three children.

-Badiyi's third and last marriage was to actress Tania Harley from 1987 until his death in 2011, with whom he had two daughters, Alexis and Natasha.
-His second marriage was to actress and writer Barbara Turner; with whom he had one daughter, Mina.
+Badiyi's first marriage, which ended in divorce, was to Gwendolyn Davis.
+His second marriage was to actress and writer Barbara Turner, with whom he had one daughter, Mina.
 By this marriage to Turner he was the stepfather of actress Jennifer Jason Leigh and Carrie Morrow.
-His first marriage was to Gwendolyn Davis which ended in divorce.
+Badiyi's third and last marriage was to actress Tania Harley from 1987 until his death in 2011.
+From this third marriage he had two daughters, Alexis and Natasha.

 Death

 Badiyi died in Los Angeles, California on August 20, 2011, at the age of 81, having struggled with various health issues.

 Filmography

 Director

-This is list showing a selection of entertainment directed by Reza Badiyi, in order by start date.
+This list shows a selection of entertainment directed by Reza Badiyi.
 He directed more than 430 television episodes from 1963 onward.